Planjava

 Planjava (2394 m) is the highest mountain of the eastern Kamnik Alps in northern Slovenia.
-On the western side there is a steep wall over the Kamniško sedlo pass, on the eastern side runs a long ridge and on the northern side there is an almost 1000 m high wall above the Logar Valley.
+On the western side there is a steep wall over the Kamnik Saddle (Kamniško sedlo), on the eastern side runs a long ridge, and on the northern side there is a wall almost 1000 m high above the Logar Valley.

 History of climbing

-The first recorded climb was by Franz Hohenwart in 1793 with a local from Kamniška Bistrica, although it is speculated that there were local hunters who climbed the mountain before them.
+The first recorded climb was by Franz Hohenwart in 1793 with a local from Kamniška Bistrica, although it is speculated that local hunters climbed the mountain before them.
 Planjava is now one of the most visited peaks in Slovenia.